1. What is robots.txt?

 1. An asterisk (*) is a wildcard that represents the sequence of characters.

 2. Dollar Sign ($) is a Regex symbol that must match at the end of the URL/line.

-Robots.txt files are very useful and play an important role on the search engine results; If you want search engines to ignore or disallow any duplicate pages or content on your website do with the help of robots.txt file.
+Robots.txt files are very useful and play an important role in the search engine results; If you want search engines to ignore or disallow any duplicate pages or content on your website do with the help of robots.txt File.

 1. What is the Difference Between Absolute and Relative URLs?

 2. 16 Best Free SEO WordPress plugins for your Blogs & websites

 3. What is Canonicalization? and Cross-Domain Content Duplication

 4. What is On-Site (On-Page) and Off-Site (Off-Page) SEO?

 5. What is HTTPS or HTTP Secure?